 Single Hand Blackjack

-Single hand blackjack is a bare bones blackjack variant that brings the retail casino feel to your living room.
-No sidebets, only one deal per hand but gameplay moves quickly and has a similar pay table to what you would expect to find in any retail casino.
+Single Hand Blackjack is a bare bones blackjack variant that brings the retail Atlantic City casino feel to your living room.
+No sidebets, only one deal per hand but gameplay moves quickly and has a similar pay table to what you would expect to find in any live casino.
 In the example above, IGT blackjack pulls from a six-deck shoe, blackjack pays 3:2 and the dealer stands on all 17s.
-IGT Single hand blackjack allows you to customize your settings for game speed, felt color, sounds and you can even turn insurance off to speed up the deals.
+IGT Single Hand Blackjack allows you to customize your settings for game speed, felt color, sounds and you can even turn insurance off to speed up the deals.

 Blackjack with Sidebets

 There are many variations of NJ online blackjack that allow you to place sidebets, and only really vary by what cards you are looking for to come out on the original deal.

 Using Blazing 7s Blackjack as an example of the many sidebet games available online in New Jersey, Blazing 7s allows you to place a sidebet that pays out when sevens are dealt during the original deal in the following manner: